Basalt, Snowmass lifesavers honored for fast action in three cardiac arrest cases

 Akin then delivered an inspirational line that most workers will never hear in a lifetime: “If there is ever a day that any of you question why you do what you do, I’m the reason, so thank you very much.”

-What made the Akin’s incident remarkable was it was one of three lifesaving actions taken this year involving cardiac arrest victims in Snowmass Village and Basalt — the two communities where the combined Roaring Fork Fire Rescue operates.

-Scott Schwarting, a doctor of veterinary medicine, had an experience that was equally as stirring.
-Speaking at Tuesday’s gathering, the 45-year-old Schwarting said he returned home after working out at a gym and experienced an unusual feeling that started in his chest, moved down his arms and into his face.
+Schwarting delivered an equally stirring tribute to the responders.
+He said he had returned home after working out at a gym and experienced an unusual feeling that started in his chest, moved down his arms and into his face.
 He realized he needed help so he went to Aspen Valley Hospital After Hours Medical Care in Basalt.

-Shortly after arriving, he went into full cardiac arrest.
-Nearby doctors and Basalt police officer Jason Hegberg were the first responders and administered lifesaving CPR and defibrillation before the ambulance arrived.
-Paramedics provided critical care while taking him to Valley View.
+Shortly after arriving at the hospital, Schwarting went into full cardiac arrest.
+Nearby doctors and Basalt police officer Jason Hegberg were the first responders who administered lifesaving CPR and defibrillation before the ambulance arrived.
+Paramedics provided critical care while taking Schwarting to Valley View.

 “Everything fell into place exactly the way it needed to,” Schwarting said.
 “It’s humbling and the sense of gratitude that I have is overwhelming.”